Websoft9Archive/ansible-template/.github/ISSUE_TEMPLATE/bug.md

 **Your solution for Bug**

-You can describe the your solution here
+You can describe your solution here

 **Additional context**

-Add any other context about the problem here.
+You can add any other context about the problem here.